Fedihosting-Foundation-Forks/fep/fep/c551/fep-c551.md

 ECMAScript developers implement Test Specifications as automatable code by using ECMAScript to create [Test Functions][] that execute the test logic and [Test Objects][] that group the Test Function with more info like the test's name, required input, and possible outcomes.
 Test Objects are distributed in ECMAScript Modules published on the web, e.g. in `.js` or `.mjs` files.

-Testers build [Test Calls][] to select a Test Object as well as a corresponding valid Test Input that configures the Test Function to check the desired test targets.

-Testers invoke the Test Function once for each Test Call, await any returned Promises, and receive a [Test Result][] describing the `outcome` of running the test.
+Testers invoke the Test Function once for each Test Input, await any returned Promises, and receive a [Test Result][] describing the `outcome` of running the test.

 ## Test Specifications